scatenag/Oraculum/README.md

 Install-Module Oraculum

-During the first run you need to create the _Oraculum_ configuration file (if you use an unauthenticated version of Weaviate you can omit the ApiKey and also the OrgID in the OpenAI API is not rally used):
+During the first run you need to create the _Oraculum_ configuration file (if you use an unauthenticated version of Weaviate you can omit the ApiKey and also the OrgID in the OpenAI API is not really used):

     $c = New-Object OraculumCLI.OraculumConfiguration
     $c.OpenAIApiKey = 'Your key'